-"We wanted to find a way to give back to the community that would empower existing organizations to do more of the great work they were already doing."
+"We wanted to find a way to give back to the community by helping our at-risk and vulnerable LGBTQIA+ members of our community on the verge of homelessness."

 - Claude Raffin